Skip to main content

 More traffic will not fix a store that loses the buyer after the click.

-Ecommerce marketing works when the ad promise, search result, product page, offer, cart, checkout, email, and revenue report point to the same buyer decision.
+Ecommerce marketing works when the ad promise, search result, product page, collection page, cart, checkout, email, and revenue report all support the order.

 01